Q-Minh/PhysicsBasedAnimationToolkit/doc/tutorial/FEM/README.md

 on the domain's boundary, i.e. $X \in \partial \Omega$, then we replace $Nu$ by $g \in \mathbb{R}^{n \times n}$ such that $g_i = \int_{\partial \Omega} g(X) \phi_i(X) \partial S$.
 Because this integral is defined over the boundary of the FEM meshing of $\Omega$, we can similarly extract the boundary mesh for $\partial \Omega$, preserving node indexing.
 We can then discretize $g(X)$ on this boundary mesh using FEM once again as either a load vector if $g(X)$ is defined on boundary faces, or as $Mg$ using the boundary mesh's mass matrix $M$ and coefficients $g$ defined on boundary vertices.
 There are many cases where the Neumann boundary conditions are even simpler, however, i.e. when $g(X) = \nabla u(X) \cdot n = 0$, in which case the Laplacian matrix is exactly $L$.
 The resulting Poisson problem would then be $Lu=f$, which is a symmetric negative semi-definite linear system which can be solved efficiently.

 The matrix $L$ is quite famous and is equivalent to the so-called ["cotangent Laplacian"](https://en.wikipedia.org/wiki/Discrete_Laplace_operator#Mesh_Laplacians) or the "Laplace-Beltrami" operator mentioned in the literature.
 Instead of the general derivation presented in this document, when assuming linear shape functions, it is possible to derive quite elegant analytic expressions involving the cotangent function to compute its entries.
 In our Physics Based Animation Toolkit, we also like to refer to $L$ as the symmetric part of the Laplacian matrix.
+If $\phi_i(X)$ is of polynomial order $p$, then $L$'s integrands are polynomials of order $2(p-1)$.
+A polynomial quadrature rule of order $2(p-1)$ is thus sufficient for exact computation of $L$.

 The element Laplacian matrices are